 You don't have English language based videos?

+What if my video is not in English?
+This is no problem!
+With Type Studio you can not only add or download subtitles and SRT files in English, but also in other languages.
+Currently we support over 30 different languages.
 If you have any languages you would like to see in Type Studio, please let us know.
 Just shoot us a message at: email@example.com

 Good things to know!